Conic construction in a landscape.

 I like to sit down with a sketchbook every so often and draw whatever comes into my head.
-Objects with bird-like features are a recurring theme.
+Surreal objects with bird-like features are a recurring theme.
 These slightly surreal dancing teapots are a good example.

 Shoe last, cigarette, lamp base.
 May 2018

-A cobbler’s last with a cigarette inserted into the circular hole in the last that is designed to accommodate a handle.
+A surreal or dada found object sculpture made from a cobbler’s shoe last with a cigarette inserted into the circular hole in the last that is designed to accommodate a handle.
 The last is mounted on a lamp stand.

-Similarly, the sculpture’s title, Last Cigarette, utilises the human tendency to reinterpret words to create puns – in this case the word ‘last’ referring to the wooden cobbler’s last, meaning that the cigarette is the last’s cigarette.
+The sculpture’s title, Last Cigarette, utilises the human tendency to reinterpret words to create puns – in this case the word ‘last’ referring to the wooden cobbler’s last, meaning that the cigarette is the last’s last cigarette.